 Finish at the back.
-It is important you have your mirrors aligned correctly so that you can see the back of your head clearly.
+It is important you have your mirror aligned correctly so that you can see the back of your head clearly.

 Keep the number 2 guard on the clipper and place it flat against the bottom part of the neck.

 Move slowly up the back of the head until just past the clipped part on top.

 Like the sides, continue up the head in a straight line allowing the round of the head near the top to provide a natural blend.

 Repeat in strips until the entire back is cut.

 Tapering the Sides and Back.
 Tapering will give you a smooth, blended look around the ears and neck.